Santa rosa junior college resources

 SRJC Financial Aid Programs include Federal Aid and State Aid programs.

 Federal aid programs include: Pell Grant, Supplemental Educational Opportunity Grant, Federal Work Study, Stafford Subsidized Loan, Stafford Unsubsidized Loan.

-State aid programs include: Board of Governor's Fee (BOG) Waiver and Cal Grants A, B, & C.
+State aid programs include: California Promise Grant and Cal Grants A, B, & C.

 Extended Opportunities Programs & Services (EOPS) is a program that helps full-time, low income, educationally disadvantaged students (e.g., first generation college students, high school drop-outs, ESL students, or low English or math levels) achieve their academic goals at Santa Rosa Junior College.
 The program is designed to make the college experience accessible and rewarding to those facing language, social, and economic challenges.

 Mathematics, Engineering, Science Achievement (MESA) program serves educationally and economically disadvantaged students majoring in calculus-based majors, so they can excel in math and science and attain STEM degrees from four-year institutions.

 The DREAM Center is a "one-stop" shop in a safe, caring place for undocumented students new and continuing at SRJC.
 Students will receive personalized support as they begin their college journey.
 Resources provided include: Assistance with filing the AB540 Affidavit, confidential advising, information & verification on DACA status, California Dream Act information and support services, and education and outreach to Dream Center partners.